 As you plan for the arrival of a new family member(s), you will have new things to think about that maybe weren’t important before, or that you never even thought about.
 We can help you with that!

 For example, if you’re planning to get pregnant, your body will be ever-changing over a 9 month period.
-You will want to check out our Number Bed, “the bed that changes with you”!
+You will want to check out our Original Smart Bed, “the bed that changes with you”!

 While you can't go wrong with any of our mattresses, here are a few factors you'll want to consider before making a purchase: your sleep position (and if you have a partner, theirs as well), the size of the space, and a price point.
 If you have any questions, rest easy knowing that our team is happy to help you find that perfect fit.